(888) 595-9101 Call Now For Pricing and Availability

 • Care should follow inpatient hospital stay of around three days or more.

 In contrast, state-funded Medicaid will pay for nursing homes for people who only need to qualify financially.
 These are people who have limited income and not enough assets, and they are staying at nursing homes that are Medicaid-certified.
 There are usually no restrictions in regards to length of stay, and there are also no limits on the payments.
 Requirements for eligibility of Medicaid coverage for nursing homes vary from one state to another.
+This is a huge factor when considering how to pay for care.
+The way assisted living vs nursing home costs are handled is a critical piece of information for families planning.

 Veterans and their surviving spouses can pick between three assisted care options when they are in need of nursing home care.
 The options are community-based services, state veteran’s homes, and VA owned facilities.
 All the above options have their admission and eligibility criteria.